Hinaga Station (Aichi): Platforms

-Adjacent stations

 Station history

-Hinaga Station was opened on February 18, 1912 as a station on the Aichi Electric Railway Company.
+Hinaga Station was opened on February 18, 1912, as a station on the Aichi Electric Railway Company.
 The Aichi Electric Railway became part of the Meitetsu group on August 1, 1935.
 The station has been unattended since September 1970.
 In January 2005, the Tranpass system of magnetic fare cards with automatic turnstiles was implemented.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 308 passengers daily (boarding passengers only).